Back to All Events

 key dates

-The workshop will be delivered over two half-days spaced over an 8-week period for participants to apply the lessons directly into their work.
+The workshop will be delivered over two half-days spaced over a two-week period for participants to apply the lessons directly into their work.

-During the 8 weeks, we will host regular office hours as a space for participants to share their work, workshop specific challenges and receive feedback from the trainer.
+Following the workshop, we will host office hours as a space for participants to share their work, workshop specific challenges and receive feedback from the trainer.

 TRAINER